Ai Weiwei is an artist and political activist. These two aspects of his persona are translated into his works and cannot be separated.

 Bicycle Chandelier, 2015 is a new work, a site-specific sculptural installation that originates from earlier sculptures with bicycles, the most architectural realization in this show.

 Space and Light, shimmering metal frames of the bicycles and sparkles of the innumerable crystals constantly alter our the perception of the environment, matching and at the same time opposing the symbol of the mass transportation vehicle of the recent past with the luxury of today’s China.

 “…if we have to examine my art or my politics I think the two are inseparable.
 Artistically I profoundly relate to philosophy and I cannot avoid all political opinion.
 No respectable artists, thinkers or poets try to separate them.
 To me that would be incomprehensible, so I just do my job…’ (ibid.)

-Ai Weiwei presenting his installation Tree in the courtyard at the Royal Academy of Arts, 2015.
+Ai Weiwei is on view at the Royal Academy of Arts, London from 19 September — 13 December 2015.